 Important tip: With your drywall primer, use a quality roller, not a low-cost one!
 Cheap rollers shed lint onto your wall which will cause your wall to feel (and look) like sandpaper.
 Not only that but rollers are easy to clean.
 You can soak a good roller cover for days in water and let most of the primer or paint fall to the bottom of your bucket.
 You can then rinse and even put back on your roller frame to spin it dry.
 Easy.

 We use Purdy and Wooster wool/poly blend rollers.
 The wool gives it absorbancy and the polyester gives it longevity.
 We use a single roller all day, day after day.
-Read my other painting tips on tools that will save you time and money.

 How to Prime Drywall in 4 steps